 The exercise prices have been calculated as follows and are based on the Net Asset Value (NAV) of the Company as at close of business on 2 December 2016.

 |November 2018 (4% Premium to NAV):||381.75p|

 |November 2019 (7% Premium to NAV):||392.75p|

-You can find out more information about Subscription Shares in the guide, video & prospectus below.
+You can find out more information about Subscription Shares in the prospectus, factsheet, subscription share guide, Q&A’s and Video guide below.

 Please also remember that the value of investments may fall as well as rise, so you may get back less than you invest.
 Fidelity offers information and guidance about products and services, but will not give advice based on your circumstances.
 If you are unsure whether an investment is suitable for you, we recommend that you contact an authorised financial adviser.
 Finally, the value of investments in overseas markets may be affected by changes in currency exchange rates and as this investment trust invests more heavily than others in smaller companies, it can carry a higher risk because its share price may be more volatile than those of larger companies.

 Past performance is not a reliable indicator of future results.
 Fidelity does not give advice.
 If you’re unsure of the suitability of an investment for you, you should speak to a financial adviser.